-As a result of the steps and considerations detailed above, 37 new materials were proposed for inclusion in the ERG2000, 14 new materials were added to the TIHWR list for 2004, and 14 more were added in the ERG2008.
-There were no changes to the list for the ERG2012.
-The full list of TIHWR materials considered in the ERG2012 is presented in Appendix D, along with a brief summary of reasons for the inclusion of each material.
+As a result of the steps and considerations detailed above, 37 new materials were proposed for inclusion in ERG2000, 14 new materials were added to the TIHWR list for 2004, and another 14 were added in ERG2008.
+There were no changes to the list for ERG2012.
+Two materials were added in 2016.
+The full list of TIHWR materials considered in ERG2020 is presented in Appendix D, along with a brief summary of reasons for the inclusion of each material.
 Appendix D also provides the parameters necessary to model TIH evolution, such as (1) shipment state, (2) TIH gas(es) evolved, (3) density of the material, (4) stoichiometric yield, (5) overall efficiency factor, and (6) rate constants.